Table of Contents

 - -z zone

-or partition images whose format is given with ’-i’.
+- The disk or partition image to read, whose format is given with

-The amount of information recovered from deleted file entries varies depending
+of information recovered from deleted file entries varies depending on

 recovered, while in Solaris not even the inode can be determined.
 If you